davidfekke/fek.io/src/blog/2021-05-25/how-to-serialize-and-deserialize-objects-on-i-os.md

 # Implementing NSCoding

-Lets take a look at a class I have defined for keeping track of a vehicle.
+Lets' take a look at a class I have defined for keeping track of a vehicle.

 ```swift
 class Vehicle {